After spending quite a time, trying to set this up I have come down to the following things that worked for me, maybe it will help someone:

 First create a duckdns account and setup the DuckDNS addon.
 If you have your own domain you can add a subdomain A record to resolve to your public IP and not use DuckDNS at all.

-In the duckdns addon configuration add your duckdns Domain e.g. my.duckdns.org and set the token
+In the duckdns addon configuration add your duckdns Domain e.g. my. and set the tokenduckdns.org

 Router

-• This is required for letsencrypt.
-Otherwise you might not be able to obtain a certificate.
+- This is required for letsencrypt to reach your server in case of HTTP challenge mode.
+Otherwise you might not be able to obtain a certificate because letsencrypt cannot verify that you own that resource.

 Home Assistant